pvasek/kudu-wiki/Action-hooks.md

     - Goes against the "deployment script owns all deployments steps" concept we have so far.

     - Harder to keep the environment state that the deployment script has.

+- Do we need another way to set order for the scripts besides alphabetical?